lewie9021/appdriver-docs/docs/running-the-test.md

 sidebar_label: 3.
 Running The Test
 ---

-Now we have configured AppDriver, it is time to run test script:
+To run our test, execute the AppDriver CLI with a path to the configuration file:

 ```bash
 ./node_modules/.bin/appdriver --config ./config/local.config.js
 ```

-Should you wish to alias the command above, simply modify your package.json file with a script command:
+Should you wish to alias the command above, simply modify the package.json file with a script command:

 ```json5
 {